reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertArrayEquals(new long[] {1L, 2L, 6L, 24L, 120L}, result);
 }
 ```

-This test uses an `IntToLongFunction` to calculate factorials for a given range of integers.
+This test uses a `IntToLongFunction` to calculate factorials for a given range of integers.
 It maps each integer in the range to its factorial as a long value.
 Then collect those values into an array for verification against the expected results.

 ### LongFunction

-**The `LongFunction` interface represents a function that takes an `long` as input and produces a result of any type.**
+**The `LongFunction` interface represents a function that takes a `long` as input and produces a result of any type.**

 ```java
 @FunctionalInterface
 public interface LongFunction<R> {
   R apply(long value);
 }
 ```

-This is the specialization for `Function` that converts `long` inputs into target type .
+This is the specialization for `Function` that converts `long` inputs into target type.
 It is a functional interface with a functional method called `apply(long)`.

 We can define custom logic based on `long` inputs and return values of any type, making it versatile for various use cases in Java programming.

 Here is an illustration of the `LongFunction` in action:

 ```java
 @Test
 void longFunction() {